 - Buddhism’s question: “What can we learn from Jesus of Nazareth about compassionate living?”
 (The current year for Theravada Buddhism is 2562, for they started counting in 544 BCE when Siddhārtha Gautama attained nirvana.)
 Although they admire Jesus and his teachings, they presuppose that the Biblical account of Christ cannot be accurate, for they say that there is no one personal God.

 - Naturalism’s question: “What fits within the naturalistic worldview?”
 They presuppose materialism, so accounts of the miraculous are unacceptable.

 - Christianity’s question: “What did the eyewitnesses claim to see and hear?”
 (Luke 1:1-4; 7:22-23; John 18:20; Acts 4:20; 1 John 1:1-3; 2 Peter 1:16; etc.)

 Most of these views offer to enlighten us with presuppositions—which, again, can be about as helpful as pointing a spotlight at the night sky—and only one of them is objective.
 It may be outrageous.
 It may open the door to believing in a world that is ten thousand times more unusual than anything we could have thought up on our own.
 Nevertheless, it is objective.

 So let us get away from the city lights, look up to the heavens, and ask some excellent questions.
-In 1867 the Christian Georg Cantor, German mathematician and discoverer of set theory, said, “To ask the right question is harder than to answer it.”
-Come, I invite you to ask.
+In 1867 the German mathematician Georg Cantor, discoverer of set theory, said, “To ask the right question is harder than to answer it.”
+Come, I dare you to ask.
 Many want to dictate, but let us instead listen.